24-month deployment stabilization

 The Soldier For Life-Transition Assistance Program (SFL-TAP) helps you prepare for civilian life through counseling, training, job-search services, and more.
 You can use the DoD Transition Assistance Program (TAP) for additional assistance.

-We recommend starting your discussions 365 days from ETS if you are ETS & Retirement, and 279 days out if enlisted or an Officer.
+We recommend you start your discussions 365 days from ETS if you are ETS & Retirement, and 279 days out if enlisted or an Officer.

 For job-search assistance, you and your family also have access to the P3 Private Public Partnership program.
 Contact the P3O team for more information.